Banco Azteca Network Operations Center

 operations center, before

-The client asked me to reinvent their NOC from the ground up with just four requirements:
+The client asked my organization to reinvent their NOC from the ground up with just four requirements:

-1. The solution may use only existing hardware and software – no new computers, no changing operating systems, not even a service pack.
+1. The solution must use only existing hardware and software – no new computers, changing operating systems, or even a service pack.

 2. Build upon the engineers' existing skill sets.
 The new system cannot require extensive retraining.